echemdb/svgdigitizer/README.md

   --help  Show this message and exit.

 Commands:
-  cv        Digitize a cylic voltammogram and create a frictionless... digitize  Digitize a 2D plot. figure    Digitize a figure with units on the axis and create a... paginate  Render PDF pages as individual SVG files with linked PNG images. plot      Display a plot of the data traced in an SVG.
+  cv        Digitize a cylic voltammogram and create a frictionless datapackage. digitize  Digitize a 2D plot. figure    Digitize a figure with units on the axis and create a frictionless datapackage. paginate  Render PDF pages as individual SVG files with linked PNG images. plot      Display a plot of the data traced in an SVG.